 - Number of international offices: 42

-- Partners (US): 48
+- Partners (US): 47

-- Senior Counsel (US): 9
+- Senior Counsel (US): 10

-- Associates (US): 115
+- Associates (US): 128

-- Can summers spend time in overseas office?
-Yes, we run parallel summer associate programs in New York, London and Washington DC.
+- Can summers spend time in an overseas office?
+Yes, we run parallel summer associate programs in New York, London, Hong Kong and Washington DC.

 Main areas of work